kenomoto3163/kenomoto3163/README.md

 - 👋 Hi, I’m @kenomoto3163
 - 👀 I’m interested in ...　cat
 - 🌱 I’m currently learning ...
-Google Action Script
+AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...